rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-08-05-introducing-team-ruby-and-bugs.md

 ### Instead of “THE END”

 Our journey just started, and we have a lot to share on the way.
-If you are curious about our progress, about our achievements and our struggles, please follow us on Twitter: [@rubyandbugs](http://www.twitter.com/rubyandbugs), and read our [Medium blog posts](https://medium.com/@rubyandbugs) from time to time.
+If you are curious about our progress, about our achievements and our struggles, please follow us on Twitter: [@rubyandbugs](http://www.twitter.com/rubyandbugs), on the [Teams App](https://teams.railsgirlssummerofcode.org/teams/39), and read our [Medium blog posts](https://medium.com/@rubyandbugs) from time to time.